vinuuth/PySpark-Big-Data/README.md

 ## IT Interests
 I really enjoy  managing IT projects and web development.
 I worked as an application development associate at Accenture, under the DevOps team using the Salesforce CRM and Flowsum tool.
 ## Something Interesting About You
-I good at dancing, especially modern and classical Indian dance forms.
+I am good at dancing, especially modern and classical Indian dance forms.
+I love adventures.